dbsystel/TUPW/README.md

 The decryption part of the program would typically be copied and used in an application to decrypt the credentials in the configuration file.

-The program can also be used in a pipe to decode a file like this:
+The program can also be used in a shell script to decode a file like this:

-    java -jar tupw.jar decrypt d:\keyfile.bin - < cat encrypted-secret.config > plain.config
+    $(java -jar tupw.jar decrypt d:\keyfile.bin - < encrypted-secret.config)

 The trailing '-' tells the program that the input comes from stdin and not from the command line.
 This makes it possible to decrypt a secret configuration file, use it to start a server and then remove it after the sever has been started.